agoravoting/agora-ciudadana/INSTALL.md

 ### Dependencies

+* It Has only been tested in Linux so far.

 * Python 2.x >= 2.7
 * python-virtualenv
-* python-celery (install with pip system-wide)
 * rabbitmq-server

-* Has only been tested in Linux so far
+* Development files por python are required to compile some later dependencies.
+In Ubuntu/Debian you can do this:

+    $ sudo apt-get install python2.7-dev

-Other dependencies can be installed with virtualenv.
+Other dependencies will be installed with virtualenv, later.

 ### First installation